ajmas/http-errors-js/README.md

 To add a new error type:

-  - update the [generator/errors.tsv](generator/errors.tsv) file with
+  - update the [errors.tsv](generator/data/errors.tsv) file in the generator with new error.
-    new error.
   - Run `npm run generate`.
   - Run `npm run build` to finish up and create the dist files.